-Magic Happens Rabbit Rescue keeps several rabbits throughout our foster homes year-round.
-Most of our rabbits are located in and around Baton Rouge, LA, including Baker and Covington.
-We can only keep as many as our foster homes can hold, and that number fluctuates depending on home availability as well as if rabbits are housed together.
-Even though we have so many up for adoption, we have to keep a waiting list of rabbits asking for our assistance as the intake requests outnumber the adoptions, just like cat and dog rescues.
-We regret telling any rabbit no for the time being, but we must take proper care and provide appropriate housing, food, and vetting for the ones already in our care.
+Magic Happens Rabbit Rescue does not have a public shelter but is a network of foster homes that keep several rabbits and guinea pigs throughout our homes year-round.
+Most of our foster pets are located in and around Baton Rouge, LA, including Baker and Covington.
+We can only keep as many as our foster homes can hold, and that number fluctuates depending on home availability as well as if rabbits/guinea pigs are housed together.
+Even though we have so many up for adoption, we have to keep a waiting list of rabbits and guinea pigs asking for our assistance as the intake requests outnumber the adoptions, just like cat and dog rescues.
+We regret telling any pet no for the time being, but we must take proper care and provide appropriate housing, food, and vetting for the ones already in our care.
 Summer is the hardest time as adoptions are less frequent (vacations, summer camps) and intake requests increase (college students moving, gets too hot for outdoor rabbits), but we keep the list going year round.

-We do prioritize for urgent or time-sensitive cases, and rabbits in animal control facilities where euthanasia is a possibility are top priority.
-Rabbits being returned from adoption are also top priority.
-Otherwise we try to take in rabbits in the order of date the requests were received.
-The wait for a spot in a foster home sometimes depends on the size and number of rabbits being surrendered, as some foster homes cannot house pairs, etc. While we are blessed to have spare cages in storage for emergencies and such, we already have as many as we can fit space-wise inside our foster homes so donating a cage or habitat will not lessen the wait time.
+We do prioritize for urgent or time-sensitive cases, and pets in animal control facilities where euthanasia is a possibility are top priority.
+Rabbits and Guinea Pigs being returned from adoption are also top priority.
+Otherwise we try to take in pets in the order of date the requests were received.
+The wait for a spot in a foster home sometimes depends on the size and number of pets being surrendered, as some foster homes cannot house pairs, etc. While we are blessed to have spare cages in storage for emergencies and such, we already have as many as we can fit space-wise inside our foster homes so donating a cage or habitat will not lessen the wait time.